 This information can help you get started on your CPA journey:

+What do CPAs do that general accountants don’t?
 CPAs are qualified to work at the federal level, representing clients before the IRS and filing reports with the Securities and Exchange Commission.
 While they have all the same abilities, their additional qualifications allow them to offer a broader range of services.

+How much more education is required for a general accountant to become a CPA?
 Accountants must complete a related bachelor’s degree—the equivalent of 120 college-level credit hours.
 Aspiring CPAs must complete 150 semester hours, show hands-on work experience under a CPA, pass the CPA exam, obtain state licensure, and maintain licensure through continuing education courses.

+What are the career prospects for CPAs?
 CPAs enjoy annual earnings in the $90,000+ range.
 With their additional qualifications, CPAs are also likely to have more job opportunities, including working in a broader range of industries, more advanced positions, and even internationally.

 Online Degrees for Aspiring CPAs at All Levels